xrdocs/design/_blogs/2022-07-01-converged-sdn-transport-5_0-hld.md

 routing table or within a VRF.

 In CST 5.0 EVPN-HE for L3 services is supported on the ASR 9000 platform.

+The figure below shows a typical EVPN Head-End deployment.
+A-PE3 is configured as an EVPN-VPWS endpoint, with PE1 and PE2 configured with the same EVPN-VPWS EVI, acting as All-Active or Single-Active gateways.
+PE1 and PE2 are configured with the same 10.1.0.1/24 address on the terminating L3 interface, providing a redundant gateway for the CE device with address 10.1.0.2/24.
+While not shown in this figure, the CE device could also be multi-homed to two separate A-PE nodes in a all-active, single-active, or port-active configuration.

 ![](http://xrdocs.io/design/images/cmf-hld/cst-5-evpn-he.png)